AlexTISYoung/snipar/README.md

     pip install .

 # Running tests
-To check that the code is working properly and that the C modules have been compiled, you should run tests.
-To run the tests, after the installation run this command:
+To check that the code is working properly and that the C modules have been compiled, you can run the tests using this command:

     python -m unittest snipar.tests